-Program Description Participants Principal Objectives Annual Cash Compensation Base Salary Annual cash compensation All employees Competitive practices Individual contribution ICP Annual Cash Incentive Annual cash incentive with target awards established at each employee level Payments can be higher (subject to a 200% cap) or lower than target, based on Company annual results with target awards established at each All executive officers and key employees Drive superior performance • Across total Company • Across business segments Competitive practices Shareholder alignment Amounts earned above target are deferred and remain subject to forfeiture until they are paid; payment occurs in three equal annual installments beginning in the second year following the applicable performance period
+Program Description Participants Principal Objectives Annual Cash ( Base Salary Annual cash compensation All employees Competitive practices Individual contribution ICP Annual Cash Incentive Annual cash incentive with target awards established at each employee level All executive officers and key employees Drive superior performance • Across total Company • Across operating segments Payments can be higher (subject to a cap) or lower than Competitive practices target, based on Company results Shareholder alignment Amounts earned are paid in a single payment following the end of the applicable performance period Long Term Ince Long-Term Incentive ("LTI") Equity Awards Long-term incentive awards paid in SARs, RSUs and PSUs All executive officers and key employees Drive superior performance • Across total Company • Increase stock price Focus on long-term success Ownership Retirement Programs Shareholder alignment Retirement (401(k)) Company matching and All U.S. Employees Retention Savings Plan annual contributions Competitive practices Target Supplemental Retirement Plan (the Defined benefit retirement plan for executives who have Key executives eligible prior to January 1, 2017 Retention "Target SRP") (Closed to new participants 1/1/2017) at least 10 years of service and work with the Company until the age of 58 prior to tunium, 1, 2017 Competitive practices Regal Beloit America, Inc. Pension Plan (the "Regal Defined benefit pension plan that covered substantially all Eligibility determined based on merged plans the Retention Pension Plan") employees of Regal Beloit America, Inc., a subsidiary of the Company, who were compensated in whole, or in part, on a salaried basis.
+A number of plans have been merged into the Regal Pension Plan, including the former participant was a member of.
+Eligibility for the former Regal Power Transmission Solutions Plan was based on being an active employee of Emerson Electric and participating in a qualifying Competitive practices Regal Power Transmission Solutions Pension Plan (the "Regal Power Transmission Solutions Plan"), which was merged effective 1/1/2017 and frozen with no new accruals effective 2/1/2020. portion of the Emerson Electric Retirement Plan as of 1/31/2015.
+The former Regal Power Transmission Solutions Plan was closed to new participants effective 2/1/2015.
+Supplemental Defined Contribution Retirement Defined contribution retirement plan for executives Key executives not covered by the Target SRP Retention Plan (the "SDCRP") who have at least 3 years of Competitive practices

-Program Description Participants Principal Objectives Long-Term Inc entive Programs Long-Term Incentive ("LTI") Equity Awards Long-term incentive awards paid in SARs, RSUs and PSUs All executive officers and key Drive superior performance employees Individual contributionIncrease stock price Focus on long-term success Ownership Shareholder alignment Retireme nt Programs Retirement Company matching and All U.S. Retention (401(k)) Savings Plan annual contributions Employees Competitive practices Target Defined benefit Key executives Retention Supplemental Retirement Plan (the "Target SRP") retirement plan for executives who have at eligible prior to January 1, 2017 Competitive practices (Closed to new least 10 years of service and work with the participants Company until the age of 1/1/2017) 58 Supplemental Defined contribution Key executives Retention Defined Contribution Retirement Plan (the "SDCRP") retirement plan for executives who have at least 10 years of service and work with the not covered by the Target SRP Competitive practices , Company until the age of 58 (this vesting requirement was changed to at least 3 years of service without regard to the participant's age effective January 1, 2020) utive Benefits Perquisites and Available to certain Specific benefits Competitive practices Executive executives to assure are offered to . , Benefits protection of Company different groups assets and/or focus on of executive Company business with officers based on minimal disruption business purpose Other Benefits Medical, welfare and other benefits All employees Competitive practices
+Program Description Participants Principal Objectives service without regard to the participant's age Other Execut tive Benefits Perquisites and Executive Benefits Available to certain executives to assure protection of Company assets and/or focus on Company business with minimal disruption Specific benefits are offered to different groups of executive officers based on business purpose Competitive practices Other Benefits Medical, welfare and other benefits All employees Competitive practices